Toward an Experimental Device-Independent Verification of Indefinite Causal Order: Discussion

 A related but distinct loophole is enforcing the closed lab assumption \cite{oreshkov2012quantum}.
 In the closed lab assumption, each party is imagined to act in an isolated lab with an input door and output door.
 Each door is opened exactly once to ensure the party acts once.
 Since our photon's coherence time is shorter than the time required for the photon to propagate between Alice 1 and Alice 2's labs there are two distinct times at which each party might act.
 This follows from the fact that the photonic switch is often said to have 4 distinct space-time events\cite{goswami2018Indefinite,rozema2024experimental}.
 Therefore, it would be possible for Alice 1 to open and close her lab to let the photon in at time 1 and then again at a second time.
 This would not have any observable effect on the experiment, which could allow us to conclude the photon entered the lab twice.
 The situation is different when the photon is temporally delocalized.
 For example, if the photon has a coherence time longer than the propagation time between the labs, then doors could be only opened once without distrubing the photon and changing the outcomes.
 One experiment \cite{goswami2018Indefinite} has realized this, albeit with unitary operations in the switch.
 Although using temporally long photons may be a step in the right direction for the closed lab assumption, enforcing this in a loophole-free experiment is another matter, that we leave for future discussion.

-We have used a time-bin implementation of the quantum switch to violate a device-independent inequality, indicating the presence of ICO between two parties in our experiment.
-Our strong violation of $1.8426 \pm 0.0049$, close to the theoretical maximum bound of $1.8563$ is made possible by our passively-stable high-fidelity experiment, showing that it is a promising implementation of the quantum switch both for foundational tasks such as that discussed here and to implement ICO-based advantages.
-Our violation of VBC's inequality represents an important step towards a loophole-free verification of ICO.
-Achieving such a verification would be interesting for foundational interest, as it would indicate that ICO is indeed a physically real phenomenon.
-Furthermore, it would confirm that ICO is a new quantum resource distinct from entanglement and would provide a footing for the many recently-proposed protocols exploiting ICO to accomplish tasks that cannot be carried out with standard quantum processes. \\\\ \textit{Data and Code availability---} {All the data and code that are necessary to replicate, verify, falsify and/or reuse this research is available online at \cite{richter_2025_15704777}.}\\
+We have used a time-bin implementation of the quantum switch to violate a device-independent inequality, indicating the presence of ICO between two parties in our experiment {and showed how it responds to different types of experimentally relevant noise.} Our strong violation of $1.8328 \pm 0.0045$, close to the theoretical maximum bound of $1.8563$ is made possible by our passively-stable high-fidelity experiment, showing that it is a promising implementation of the quantum switch both for foundational tasks such as that discussed here and to implement ICO-based advantages.
+This represents an important step towards a loophole-free verification of ICO, which is crucial for supporting photonic quantum switch experiments, as there currently is not a consensus as to whether such experiments realize a genuine ICO or merely simulate it.
+For instance, some argue that a genuine ICO can arise only from the so-called gravitational quantum switch \cite{zych2019bell}, asserting that ICO requires superpositions of gravitational fields \cite{paunkovic2020distinguishing}.
+The other side, in contrast, supports existing experiments, maintaining that the ICO in photonic quantum switch experiments originates from delocalized events which is equivalent to a superposition of spacetimes that depends solely on the choice of quantum coordinates \cite{DeLaHemette2022quantumDiffeomorphisms}.
+Closing the loopholes in the violation of the VBC inequality presented here would finally settle this debate.
+Furthermore, it would confirm that ICO is a new quantum resource distinct from entanglement and would provide a footing for the many recently-proposed protocols exploiting ICO to accomplish tasks that cannot be carried out with standard quantum processes.